Dr. B. Venkatesh

 Main Road, Irrigation Colony

-About 67% of India is occupied by hard rock terrain.
-This region is frequently experience drought and at times flood.
-The ground water is one of the most depended water resources in the region.
-Over last decade, the usage of ground water has increased exponentially causing the lowering of water level.
-On the other hand, increased anthropogenic activities in region has resulted in a dramatic changes in the land use and land cover.
+About 67% area of India is occupied by hard rock terrain.
+This region frequently experiences drought and at times flood also.
+Groundwater is one of the most dependable water resources in the region.
+Over the last decade, the usage of groundwater has increased exponentially causing lowering of groundwater levels.
+On the other hand, increased anthropogenic activities in region have resulted in dramatic changes in the land use and land cover.
 This has strongly affected the water availability of the region.
 These problems are further complicated by the changes observed in the rainfall and meteorological parameters over the region.
-In order to study the effect of these changes on the water availability of the hard rock region, the following are the thrust areas, viz., forest hydrology, groundwater, and water logging and salinity studies being focused.
-However, looking at the present and future need of the region, drought studies, urban hydrology and the impacts of climate change on water resources sector were added.
-Apart from this, technology transfer activities, extension services/mass awareness programmes, infrastructure development, improvement of laboratories and establishment of experimental watersheds/plots were given importance in the future plans of the Centre.
+Keeping these problems of the peninsular India in view, the Hard Rock Regional Centre (HRRC) is carrying out studies related to water availability of the hard rock region, forest hydrology, groundwater, and water logging and salinity studies.
+However, looking at the present and future needs of the region, drought studies, urban hydrology and the impacts of climate change on water resources sector have also been added.